damphyr/rutema/README.md

  * [patir](http://github.com/damphyr/patir)
  * [highline](http://highline.rubyforge.org/)

-Depending on which parser or reporter is used though, further dependencies might be needed.
-The reporters included in the gem depend on
- * activerecord used by rutema/reporters/activerecord
- * [mailfactory](http://mailfactory.rubyforge.org/) used by rutema/reporters/email

 ## License:
 (The MIT License)

-Copyright (c) 2007-2012 Vassilis Rizopoulos
+Copyright (c) 2007-2015 Vassilis Rizopoulos

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the